Not sure if Big O Tires is right for you?

 Explanation

 This risk was not identified in the FDD package.
-The executive team described in Item 2 appears to have considerable experience within the Big O Tires system or its parent and affiliate companies, such as TBC Corporation and Midas.
-This long tenure suggests a stable management team with deep knowledge of the industry and the franchise system itself, which is generally a positive indicator for a prospective franchisee.
+The executive team described in Item 2 has significant experience in the automotive and tire industry, with most senior leaders having long tenures at Big O or its parent companies, like TBC Corporation.
+This indicates a management team with deep industry knowledge and familiarity with the franchise system's operations.

 Potential Mitigations